walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 In this example, after `then` (1) or `else` (2) block are completed, the execution continues with the next step in the flow (3).

-To compare a value (or a result of an expression) with multiple values, use the `switch` block:
+To compare a value (or the result of an expression) with multiple values, use the `switch` block:

 ```yaml